Cookie Policy

 A cookie is a small file your browser stores on your device when you visit a website.
 Cookies help websites remember things — like that you're logged in, that you accepted a notice, or that you visited before.

-Able Years uses cookies for three things:
+Able Years uses cookies for four things:

 - Make the website work (session, security).